Filing a Mesothelioma Claim in Wisconsin

 The rate of mesothelioma is higher among U.S. veterans since every branch of the military used asbestos-based products until the early 1980s.

 Approximately 6,000 veterans died from mesothelioma between 1999 and 2005 alone, and one-third of all mesothelioma patients are veterans.
+During their time of service, veterans may have been exposed to asbestos in military ships, vehicles, bases, and other assets.

 Additionally, both the VA and Wisconsin mesothelioma lawyers can assist with filing disability compensation and other asbestos-related claims.